XuyangTsin/parchpackage/README.md

 parch prep  ->  parch shellsetup  ->  parch submit  ->  parch analysis  ->  parch calpv
 ```

+For a whole lipid membrane, swap `parch shellsetup` for **`parch membshell`**
+(section 2b): same shell-carving idea, but it builds a non-cubic box that keeps
+the membrane's periodic XY size, lays counterions in planes above and below the
+slab rather than on a sphere, and can delete the waters that solvation buries
+inside the membrane core.
+The rest of the pipeline is unchanged.

 Two auxiliary commands share the same inputs/outputs as their counterparts and
 are documented at the end: `parch analysis_old` (the original sample-then-sort
 hydration trend) and `parch cval` (raw correlation integrals, before the